gergelyk/lv_system_utils/docs/source/write_to_sys_log.rst

   Data to be converted into string and written to the system log.

 **format string** *(Input, String)*
   Optional string that specifies how to create resulting string.
 See `Format Container Into String <http://lv-string-utils.readthedocs.io/en/latest/format_container_into_string.html>`_ to learn more about formating.
+Format string can optionally start wiht one of three prefixes: `E:` - shifts message to error level, 'W:' - shifts message to warning level, 'I:' - default, leaves the message at info level.
+Information about message level will appear in front of the actual message in the system log.

 **message** *(Output, String)*
   Formated string that is written to the system log.